mathspp/mathspp/pages/02.blog/python-black-friday-2023/item.md

  - [Boost Your Django DX](https://gumroad.com/a/817193683/epPif) and [Speed Up Your Django Tests](https://gumroad.com/a/817193683/gLNvJ) by Adam Johnson are 50% off, no code needed.

  - [All Books Bundle](https://learnbyexample.gumroad.com/l/all-books/FestiveOffer) by Sundeep Agarwal is a bundle with 13 programming books and is 69% off until the end of November, no code needed.

  - The bundle [Learn Python by Example](https://learnbyexample.gumroad.com/l/python-bundle/FestiveOffer) by Sundeep Agarwal is 70% off and the book [Understanding Python re(gex)?](https://learnbyexample.gumroad.com/l/py_regex/FestiveOffer) is free, both until the end of November, no code needed.

+ - [Matt Harrison's books on Python, pandas, and XGBoost are 20% off](https://store.metasnake.com), the code is applied automatically.

 ## Courses

  - [Python Essentials for Data Scientists](https://courses.dataschool.io/python-essentials-for-data-scientists/l5wfy) and [all other Data School courses](https://courses.dataschool.io/a/l5wfy) will be 40% off between the 24th and 27th of November.
 (You might also be interested in their [complete bundle](https://courses.dataschool.io/black-friday-2023-bundle/l5wfy) for a discount of 55%!)

+ - All of [Matt Harrison's courses are 20% off](https://store.metasnake.com), most notably his pandas courses; no code needed.

+ - All of [Reuven Lerner's courses and bundles are 40% off](https://lernerpython.com/bfcm-2023/), including Intro Python & Advanced Python, pandas and NumPy courses, and more.

 ## Memberships